-In this article, I will be covering 6 steps for managing and preventing traders from taking all-in trades.
+In this article, I will be covering 6 trade management strategies for preventing traders from taking all-in trades.
 Before I dig into the details of each step, let us first come to an understanding of what is an “all-in” trade.

 What is an all-in trade?